About

 What is your preferred OS?

 In my profession I’ve always found it better to remain OS-agnostic.
-I game on Windows, I code in Arch BTW, I pentest on Kali, and sometimes I even use MacOS for things.
+I game on Windows, I code and admin in Arch BTW, I pentest on Kali, and sometimes I even use MacOS for things.
 Y’know, as long as someone else is paying for it.
 Use the right tool for the job.

 Where did you get your training?